pydantic/pydantic/docs/usage/schema.md

   JSON Schema
 * `max_length`: for string values, this adds a corresponding validation and an annotation of `maxLength` to the JSON Schema
+* `allow_mutation`: a boolean which defaults to `True`.
+When False, the field raises a `TypeError` if the field is assigned on an instance.
+The model config must set `validate_assignment` to `True` for this check to be performed.
 * `regex`: for string values, this adds a Regular Expression validation generated from the passed string and an annotation of `pattern` to the JSON Schema